-Prevention: Reducing the risk of CVD in patients with periodontitis.
+Prevention: Reducing the risk of CVD in patients with periodontitis

 ABSTRACT The association between periodontitis and other chronic diseases, such as cardiovascular disease (CVD) and type 2 diabetes mellitus, could be related to systemic inflammation initiated by a local inflammatory challenge.
 Oliveira et al. have added lack of oral hygiene, and its link with systemic inflammation, to the spectrum of risk factors for CVD.

 - SourceAvailable from: Ahmed Hashim[Show abstract] [Hide abstract]